feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

      'A12': -0.503,
      'A13': 25.793}

-We see that the transformer correctly selected the features that have an IV score greater than :code:`threshold` which was set to 0.2.
+We see that the transformer correctly selected the features that have an IV score greater than the :code:`threshold` which was set to 0.2.

-With :code:`transform()` we can go ahead and drop the features that do not meet the threshold:
+With :code:`transform()`, we can go ahead and drop the features that do not meet the threshold:

 .. code:: python